thomasmichaelwallace/EngCel/README.md

 * Formulas that rely and are relied upon by other cells will turn blue (function)
 * Formulas that use other cells but are not used themselves will turn green (result value)

-Because of limitations in Excel, mod_colour disables the undo function, and therefore is now switched on when Excel starts.
+Because of limitations in Excel, mod_colour disables the undo function, and therefore is switched off by default.

 To enable mod_colour, use the mixin |@colour.
 This will return either 'on' or 'off' representing the state of mod_colour after the switch.
 Note that mod_colour will only effect cells altered when it is on.